KTH-RPL/SeFlow/README.md

 We got accepted!
 I will **update the whole code** around the DDL of the camera-ready version (**Jul'15**).
 Stay Tunned with us.

-Task: Self-Supervvised Scene Flow Estimation in Autonomous Driving.
+Task: Self-Supervised Scene Flow Estimation in Autonomous Driving.

 **Scripts** quick view in our scripts (We directly follow our previous work [DeFlow code structure](https://github.com/KTH-RPL/DeFlow)):